yuan-cc/yuan-cc.github.io/index.md

 ## Welcome!

-I'm a postdoctoral scholar at the Deutsches Elektronen-Synchrotron DESY.
+I'm a postdoctoral fellow at the Deutsches Elektronen-Synchrotron DESY.
 I'm interested in multi-messenger astrophysics and astroparticle physics.

 I joined Dr. Walter Winter's group at DESY in October 2022.
 In August 2022, I obtained my PhD in Physics at Penn State University, where I was mentored by Dr. [Péter Mészáros](http://personal.psu.edu/nnp/) and Dr. [Kohta Murase](https://science.psu.edu/physics/people/kohta-murase).
 Before that, I received my B.Sc. degree in Astronomy from Nanjing University in China.